 3104F.1.1 Purpose.
 The purpose of this section is to establish minimum standards for seismic analysis and structural performance.
 Seismic performance is evaluated at two criteria levels.
 Level 1 requirements define a performance criterion to ensure MOT functionality.
-Level 2 requirements safeguard against major structural damage or collapse.
+Level 2 requirements safeguard against major damage, collapse or major oil spill.

 3104F.1.2 Applicability.
-Section 3104F applies to all new and existing MOTs structures.
-Structures supporting loading arms, pipelines, oil transfer and storage equipment, critical nonstructural systems and vessel mooring structures, such as mooring and breasting dolphins are included.
+Section 3104F applies to all new and existing MOTs.
+Structures supporting loading arms, pipelines, oil transfer and storage equipment, critical systems and vessel mooring structures, such as mooring and breasting dolphins are included.
 Catwalks and similar components that are not part of the lateral load carrying system and do not support oil transfer equipment may be excluded.

-3104F.1.3 Configuration classification.
-Each MOT shall be designated as regular or irregular based on torsional irregularity criteria presented in ASCE/SEI 7 [4.1].
-An MOT is defined to be irregular when maximum displacement at one end of the MOT transverse to an axis is more than 1.2 times the average of the displacement at the two ends of the MOT as described in Figure 31F-4-1.
+3104F.1.3 Configuration classification of MOT structure.
+Each MOT structure shall be designated as regular or irregular based on torsional irregularity criteria presented in ASCE/SEI 7 [4.1].
+An MOT structure is defined to be irregular when maximum displacement at one end of the MOT structure transverse to an axis is more than 1.2 times the average of the displacement at the two ends of the MOT structure, as described in Figure 31F-4-1.
 For MOTs with multiple segments separated by expansion joints, each segment shall be designated as regular or irregular using criteria in this section.
 Expansion joints in this context are defined as joints that separate each structural segment in such a manner that each segment will move independently during an earthquake.